michaelmross/Collatz/README.md

 - `worker()`: Parallel worker function for multi-core execution
 - `precompute_*()`: Optimization tables for modular arithmetic

-## Theoretical Justification

-This computational search complements Theorem 12.6 in the paper, which proves that no bounded-exponent R=2 cycles can exist.
-The computation:

-1. Verifies the theorem's predictions for concrete parameter ranges
-2. Demonstrates the effectiveness of the structural constraints (no 1→2 transitions, run structures)
-3. Provides empirical confidence in the theoretical framework

 ## Citation

 If you use or modify this code, please cite: